gadicc/meteor-messageformat/README.md

 * Use `msgfmt.setLocale(locale)` to set the locale.

+* We now store the client's locale on the server per-connection.
+This means that calling `mf()` from inside a `method` or `publish` will automatically and correctly output the correct language.

 * During initial page load, language data is loaded in parallel with a 2nd http request.
 This is cached in localStorage if `msgfmt.useLocalStorage = true`.
 On subsequent visits, only new/changed strings are downloaded.

 * Offline support is now official.
+In the future, we'll bundle the languages into the client package as part of the Cordova built process, for 100% offline support without ever needing to connect once.

+* disallowUnsafeEval is now supported.

 ### Pre release usage